AndreasSchachner/AndreasSchachner.github.io/_research_avenues/stringlandscape.md

 ---
 <div style="width: 750px;">
    <p align="justify">
 Over the past decades, string theory has emerged as a viable candidate for a ultra-violet (UV) complete theory of quantum gravity.
 In essence, by assuming that the fundamental objects of nature are 1-dimensional vibrating objects, it unifies an infinite number of fields in abstract spaces of dimension 10.
-In the process of relating string theory to our observed 4-dimensional Universe, the theory becomes inherently entangled with compact geometries, i.e., higher dimensional generalisations of spheres in the context of so-called <i>string compactifications</i>.
+In the process of relating string theory to our observed 4-dimensional Universe, the theory becomes inherently entangled with compact geometries, i.e., higher dimensional generalisations of spheres in the context of so-called <a href="https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.79.733" target="_blank"><i>string compactifications</i></a>.
 That is, the theory needs to be reduced on a compact 6-dimensional manifold <i>X</i> by expanding fields into Fourier modes and keeping only the lightest degrees of freedom.
 Although challenging, the requirement for reducing the theory on a compact space gives a brilliant way of thinking about the unification of forces.
     </p>
 </div>
 <br>